DataDog/go-profiler-notes/guide/README.md

 Another popular way to express CPU utilization is CPU cores.
 In the example above the program was using an average of `1.47` CPU cores during the profiling period.

 ⚠️ Due to one of the known issues below you shouldn't put too much trust in this number if it's near or higher than `250%`.
 However, if you see a very low number such as `10%` this usually indicates that CPU consumption is not an issue for your application.
 A common mistake is to ignore this number and start worrying about a particular function taking up a long time relative to the rest of the profile.
 This is usually a waste of time when overall CPU utilization is low, as not much can be gained from optimizing this function.

+### System Calls in CPU Profiles

+If you see system calls such as `syscall.Read()` or `syscall.Write()` using a lot of time in your CPU profiles, please note that this is only the CPU time spend inside of these functions in the kernel.
+The I/O time itself is not being tracked.
+Spending a lot of time on system calls is usually a sign of making too many of them, so perhaps increasing buffer sizes can help.
+For more complicated situations like this, you should consider using Linux perf, as it can also show you kernel stack traces that might provide you with additional clues.
 ### Known CPU Profiler Issues

 There are a few known issues and limitations of the CPU profiler that you might want to be aware of: